-Although our nominating and corporate governance committee will review each candidate's qualifications to determine whether each candidate is appropriate for our Board of Directors, candidates need not possess any minimum qualifications or specific qualities or skills.
-Our nominating and corporate governance committee will reassess the qualifications of a director, including the director's performance on our board to date, the director's current employment, the director's service on other boards and the director's independence, prior to recommending a director for reelection to another term.
+With respect to existing members of the Board of Directors, our nominating and corporate governance committee will reassess the qualifications of a director, including the director's performance on our board to date, the director's current employment, the director's service on other boards and the director's independence, prior to recommending a director for reelection to another term.
 All director-nominees were recommended for election at the Annual Meeting by our nominating and corporate governance committee, and such recommendations were formally approved by our Board of Directors.

 Stockholders who wish to recommend individuals for consideration by our nominating and corporate governance committee to become nominees for election to our Board of Directors may do so by submitting a written recommendation to our nominating and corporate governance committee, c/o General Counsel, Grand Canyon Education, Inc., 3300 W. Camelback Road, Phoenix, Arizona 85017.
 Submissions must be received not less than 120 calendar days in advance of the first anniversary of the date that the Company's proxy statement was released to stockholders in connection with the previous year's annual meeting of stockholders, except that if no annual meeting was held in the previous year or the date of the annual meeting has been advanced by more than 30 calendar days from the date contemplated at the time of the previous year's proxy statement, notice by the stockholders to be timely must be received not later than the close of business on the tenth day following the day on which public announcement of the date of such meeting is first made.
-For our 2010 Annual Meeting of Stockholders, stockholder nominations must be received by December 26, 2009.
+For our 2011 Annual Meeting of Stockholders, stockholder nominations must be received by December 9, 2010.